njmulsqb/njmulsqb.github.io/_posts/2023-09-23-The-Blitzkrieg-Effect-Infiltrating-an-Enterprise-Active-Directory-Environment.md

 # Scope Details

 The AD environment of Evilcorp was completely hosted on Azure cloud.
-The scope quite obviously was to compromise the domain controllers.
+The goal quite obviously was to compromise the domain controllers.
 I was given the address spaces as there were multiple subnets that contained the AD environment.
 The scope was limited to the AD environment only and I was not allowed to perform any attacks on the Azure cloud infrastructure.
 All the VMs in the environment were running CrowdStrike Falcon XDR.

 For testing I was given a domain-joined user account and also a Kali VM in the network so that I could try both credentialed and non-credential approach.